felipead/dotfiles/ssh/HOWTO/add-ssh-identity.md

 ssh-add -K ~/.ssh/id_your_key
 ```

 Please keep in mind though that the macOS Keychain might not be the most secure location to store your SSH passphrase.
+It is better to use a password manager, like 1Password, LastPass or KeePassXC.